Recently, some expectant moms asked for tips on building a newborn cloth diaper stash to use while practicing elimination communication from birth.

 Loveybums offers an organic cotton NB/S fitted diaper with either snaps or Aplix closure.
 Having used the size large Loveybums fitted diapers on my toddler, I know that I prefer the snap closure and the cotton velour.
 Unfortunately, Loveybums newborn fitted diapers don't have a snap-down rise to accommodate the umbilical stump.
 That's too bad, since I love their soft organic cotton velour fitteds!

 I was able to use no-closure newborn Cloth-eez Workhorse fitted diapers on my daughter from birth, but it required folding down the front and then securing the tabs with a Snappi, which was a bit tricky.
 The leg holes on the workhorse fitted diapers were too big at first on my daughter (5 pounds, 13 ounces).
 After the umbilical stump fell off, the snap version probably would have been more convenient than the no-closure version.

 At $12 - $20 a piece, fitted cloth diapers are much more expensive than cloth prefolds.
-If you are looking for a budget-friendly cloth diaper stash, you could opt for all prefolds.
+If you are looking for a budget-friendly cloth diaper stash, you could opt for all prefolds or flats.

 Newborn Wool Cloth Diaper Covers ~OR~ Polyester Covers

 Wool cloth diaper covers are soft, natural and breathable.
 Once lanolized, a wool diaper cover acts as a water resistant layer over an absorbent cloth diaper.